Supply Chain Roundtable

 To join this Supply Chain Roundtable or for more information, please contact Carmen Gonzalez Valles or call SFP at 1-808-726-2582.

-• Contact SFP if you are sourcing O. cyanea and you are interested in supporting improvement efforts in Indonesia.
+• The Indonesia-Sulawesi day octopus – handline and spear FIP is in stage 3.
+Contact SFP if you are sourcing O. cyanea and are interested in supporting improvement efforts in Indonesia.

 Sector Background